ethereum/consensus-specs/specs/simple-serialize.md

 * **union**: union type containing one of the given subtypes
     * round bracket notation `(type1, type2, ...)`, e.g. `("uint64", "null")`

-We recursively define "variable-size" types to be lists and all types that contains a variable-size type.
+We recursively define "variable-size" types to be lists and unions and all types that contain a variable-size type.
 All other types are said to be "fixed-size".

 ### Aliases